Mattsi-Jansky/termibot/README.md

 * Add the app token and bot token to `config/config.toml`
 * `cargo run`

-## Goals

-* Extensible architecture
-* Karma tracker

 ## Stretch Goals

 * Create some sort of DSL to make creating blocks API messages easier
   * A simple solution: Write it in JSON, use `format!` to inject values and `serde` to deserialise it?
-* Convert non-Songlink links to Songlink
+* Improve the Songlink plugin
   * Give output similar to Songlink app itself?
 * Generate previews for Mastodon
  * Currently Slack only shows first image of toots that have multiple images, would be great to be able to add the other images